Kalra-Gunnu/example-flask-crud/README.md

 ✅ Fully automated CI/CD pipeline with Jenkins
 ✅ Flask app deployed via Gunicorn + Systemd
 ✅ SCM polling triggers auto-deployment
 ✅ Receive E-mail Notification on Success/Failure of Pipeline

-🎉 **Every push to the repo automatically builds and deploys the app!**
+🎉 **Every push to the repo automatically builds and deploys the app and also send an E-mail Notification!**

 ---